-French entomologist, "I do my best to achieve it."
+I try to say what I mean and not "hide the hidden meaning."
+"Clarity is the sovereign courtesy of the writer," said J. Henri Fabre, the great French entomologist, "I do my best to achieve it."
 Actually, it took me about ten years to learn to write clearly.
-When I was in my twenties, I be about ten years to learn to write clearly.
-When I was in my twenties, I be was more interested in showing off.
+When I was in my twenties, I was more interested in showing off.

 What do you do with these things?
 You juggle them.
 You toss them around.
 To begin, you don't need a well defined point.
-You don't need wond is something to say."-that will just lead you to reiterating clichés.
-You be need bits of the world to toss around.
+You don't need "something to say"-that will just lead you to reiterating clichés.
+You need bits of the world to toss around.
 You start anywhere, and join the bits into a pattern by your writing about them.
-Later you can throw out of the ones that don't fit.
+Later you can throw out the ones that don't fit.

-I like to start by describing something, by ticking off the five senses of I like to start by describing and locate the reader in time and space.
-I live found that if I take pains to be precise about things, feelings will it take care of themselves.
-If you try to force a reader's feelings through dramatic writing ("writhe," "ecstasy," "scream"), you make a fool of the component at a party trying to hard to be liked.
+I like to start by describing something, by ticking off the five senses.
+Later I go back to the beginning and locate the reader in time and space.
+I've found that if I take pains to be precise about things, feelings will take care of themselves.
+If you try to force a reader's feelings through dramatic writing ("writhe," "ecstasy," "scream"), you make a fool of yourself, like someone at a party trying too hard to be liked.